rosej12/CSC207_Project/README.md

 - Generate color palette from image (api)
 - Generate random color palette (api)
 - Sketch to image (api)
+- User writes their tags/caption for their art
-- Generate text tags for image (api) --> what does this do for the user
+- Not doing: Generate text tags for image (api) --> what does this do for the user

 ## Installation